TCM Tongue Diagnosis Guide: How to Read Color, Coating, Shape, and AI Tongue Analysis

 Thin Tongue

-- Indicates: Blood or Yin deficiency
+- May suggest in TCM: Blood or Yin deficiency pattern

 - Common symptoms: Dryness, insomnia, anxiety